Bringing the Science of Reading Home - Ready4K®

 • While waiting in line at the store, families and kids can clap out the words they hear in a sentence.
 Words in a compound word (tooth/paste) or the syllables in a word (mo/ther) are also great candidates for this exercise.

-• And of course, families can read books aloud to their kids, playing with words as they do.
+• And of course, families can read a favorite book aloud to their kids, playing with words and letter names as they do.

 Building phonemic awareness at home